njn442/SkillLab2_Embedded_SmartParkers/README.md

 Currently, the system uses simulated slot data, but it is fully designed to support real sensor-based input.
 This makes the system scalable and ready for real-world deployment.`

 ## 17.2 What Works Well
-`- User authentication (signup/login) works smoothly with proper validation.
+- User authentication (signup/login) works smoothly with proper validation.
 - Slot booking system correctly decreases available slots.
 - Real-time dashboard updates after booking.
 - Pricing calculation based on vehicle type and time works correctly.
 - UI is clean, centered, and easy to use.
-- System flow is logical and user-friendly.`
+- System flow is logical and user-friendly.

 ## 17.3 What Still Needs Improvement
-`- Hardware integration (IR sensor → website) is currently simulated.
+- Hardware integration (IR sensor → website) is currently simulated.
 - Real-time automatic updates using sensors need to be implemented.
 - Multi-user concurrency handling can be improved.
 - UI can be enhanced further with animations and responsiveness.
-- Mobile-friendly version can be added.`
+- Mobile-friendly version can be added.

 ## 17.4 What Changed From the Original Plan